java2509/Kickstarter_Analysis/README.md

 ###### kickstarter_analysis
-An Analysis on of Kickstarter Campaigns
+An Analysis on Kickstarter Campaigns

 # Kickstarter Analysis